 Wise buyers will consider such things as the neighborhood in which the home is located, how the home has been maintained, and whether any existing tenants who rented from the prior owner will remain after the purchase.
 Here's a rundown of the things you should consider before you buy a foreclosed property with the intention of renting it out.

 However, if you are lucky enough to buy a home in preforeclosure (preforeclosure is the period after the homeowner has received a notice of default but still has months before the auction takes place), often you can negotiate a deal with the homeowner instead of the bank.
-(To learn more about the pros and cons of buying a home in preforeclosure and other stages of the foreclosure process, read Nolo's article Foreclosure Homes: Your Way Into the Real Estate Market?)
+(To learn more, read Buying a House in Preforeclosure.)

 A key factor in the success of your rental is the neighborhood.
 In general, a rental in an area dotted with foreclosures is likely to command less rent when foreclosed properties remain unsold and, more importantly, unoccupied.
 These forlorn properties are likely to be unmaintained and are targets for vandalism and even squatters.
 Few tenants will want to join the ranks in such a neighborhood, and those that do may expect the rent to reflect these negative attributes.
 When making a bid on such a property, factor in the realistic rent the house can command.

 A neighborhood of foreclosed homes bodes ill even if they have been purchased and are in relatively good shape.
 All of these homes aren't going to be occupied by the owners—many will be rented out, just as yours will be.
 That makes for a concentration of rentals—in short, a glut on the market, which will drive prices down.
 The same property in a different part of town might fetch a higher rent simply because there is less competition.